sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/parental-leave.md

 Preparing for your first day back:

 - **Step 1: Confirm your return-to-work date**
-  - 2 weeks leading up to your return-to-work date, send an email to the Sparrow team and CC [people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com) to confirm your return-to-work date.
+  - 2 weeks leading up to your return-to-work date, send an email to people-ops@sourcegraph.com to confirm your return-to-work date.
+If you are a US teammate, please make sure the Sparrow team is included on the email thread.
   - Once your return-to-work date is confirmed, People Ops will confirm your return date with your manager to prepare for your return!
-  - If your return-to-work date needs to be updated, please notify the Sparrow team and People Ops via email as soon as possible.
+  - If your return-to-work date needs to be updated, please notify People Ops via email as soon as possible.
+If you are a US teammate, please make sure the Sparrow team is included on the email thread.
 Any extensions will need to be approved by your manager and confirmed by the People Team.
 - **Step 2: Update availability and systems**
   - Your Slack status may still be set as OOO – don’t forget to update this to signal to folks that you’re back!
   - If you set up an auto-response or email forwarding for your email, make sure to update your email settings.